AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 response from the processor by becoming "active."
 The current state of the application is temporarily stored, and then an interrupt response routine, known as an "interrupt handler" is executed.
-Upon completion of the handler the original state of the application is restored and the application continues execution.
+Upon completion of the handler, the original state of the application is restored and the application continues execution.
 The time between the interrupt becoming active and the start of the responding handler execution is known as the "interrupt latency."